-Hypothyroidism means your thyroid is not making enough thyroid hormone.
+Hypothyroidism means that the thyroid gland doesn't make enough thyroid hormone.
+This hormone controls the way your body uses energy.
 The thyroid is a butterfly-shaped gland in the front of your neck.
-It makes hormones that control the way your body uses energy.

 Having a low level of thyroid hormone affects your whole body.
 It can make you feel tired and weak.
-If hypothyroidism is not treated, it can raise your cholesterol levels.
+If it isn't treated, it can raise your cholesterol levels.
 During pregnancy, untreated hypothyroidism can harm your baby.
-But hypothyroidism can be treated with medicine that can help you feel like yourself again.
+But low thyroid levels can be treated with medicine that can help you feel like yourself again.

 People of any age can get hypothyroidism, but older adults are more likely to get it.
 Women age 60 and older have the highest risk.
 You are more likely to get the disease if it runs in your family.